 There are plenty of easy-to-implement visual communication solutions to help guide personnel to safety in fire-related emergencies.
 Comply with OSHA requirements for defining an “exit route,” lighting and marking exit routes, and safely providing access to portable fire extinguishers for employees with easy-to-install fire exit and fire extinguisher floor sign bundles.
 Each bundle includes a durable, large laminated floor sign, multiple floor marking lines for accents, and an optional 2-way or 3-way wall sign to communicate locations of these areas from all angles.

 Remind personnel what to do in the event of a fire-related emergency, including where to find emergency exits, fire escapes, general safety procedures, and more with installation-ready fire and egress premade labels and signs.
 In power outages and low-light situations, keep personnel safe using glow-in-the-dark floor safety tape and directional exit markers.
 This tape ensures that important areas will be illuminated long after the lights go out.

 You can also print your own long-lasting custom safety messages and graphics using printable floor marking tape and a DuraLabel printer.
 It’s an effective way to communicate hazards and procedures that are specific to your facility and work environment.

 Want to find out how prepared your workplace is for an emergency?
-Discover how to respond and prepare your facility for any disaster with a free prerecorded 15-minute webinar on Disaster Preparedness & Facility Safety.
+Discover how to respond and prepare your facility for any disaster with a free prerecorded 15-minute webinar on Preparing for Facility Emergencies.